Eid al-Fitr: Access, UBA, Zenith, GTB, Other Banks to Close Branches for Two Days

 Banks advise customers to use e-channels

-Bank customers have been advised to use ATMs, mobile apps, internet banking, and USSD platforms to carry out transactions during the one-day holiday.
+Bank customers have been advised to use ATMs, mobile apps, internet banking, and USSD platforms to carry out transactions during the two-day holiday.

-The apex bank noted that the remaining banks are undergoing regulatory verification before final confirmation of compliance.
+The apex bank noted that the remaining banks were undergoing regulatory verification before final confirmation of compliance.

 All banks are expected to meet the new capital requirements, which were set in April 2024, before the March 31, 2026, deadline.